 “It should be the opposite.”
 Renee laughs at her own joke.
 “What are you doing?”

 “Rita!”
 Renee turns into Mother Goose’s parking lot, located behind the bar.
 Surprisingly, she finds an open spot directly in front of her, right at the end of a packed row.
 She eases into it, puts the car in park, and in her sternest “mama’s” voice, says, “Do I need to come over there?”

 “You shouldn’t be smoking at all.
 And I thought you didn’t smoke cigarettes.”

 “I don’t—” Rita breaks into a series of rattling coughs that echo into the phone.
 Renee holds the phone out away from her ear until the coughing dies down.

 “What am I supposed to do with myself?”
 Rita asks, her voice hoarse.

 Renee can hear Rita moving around, throwing shoes into her closet, sliding a shirt over her head—the sounds briefly becoming muffled.

-“No,” she says sharply, like she’s talking to one her toddlers who thinks it’s a good idea to eat crayons and spread chocolate syrup on the walls.
+“No,” she says sharply, like she’s talking to her twin toddlers who think it’s a good idea to eat crayons and spread chocolate syrup all over the walls.
 “I’m meeting with Tash, and you have an appointment with Jesus tonight.”